-Studies of bad breath have shown that the highest density of sulphur-feeding bacteria is generally the tongue.
+Studies of bad breath have shown that the highest density of sulphur-feeding bacteria is generally on the tongue.
 Indeed, one study found that regular tongue scraping to remove residues resulted in a 75% decline in volatile sulphur compound (VSC) production, while brushing alone only led to a 45% reduction(6).

 In other words if you’re ignoring your tongue then you’re missing a major trick.
 Invest in a decent-quality tongue scraper and use it regularly to keep your breath under control.

 As an example, UltraDEX Daily Oral Rinse doesn’t just mask unpleasant odours; instead it actually eliminates the odour-causing compounds, leading to long-term breath freshness.

 Now we come to the other half of the battle; reducing the impact of AMS on your breath.
 While effective oral hygiene will help you counteract the immediate effects of eating garlic, such a process, while important, won’t necessarily help with the effects of AMS.
 Here we need to employ another set of tools.

-Fortunately, a number of studies have examined the impact of AMS, and found solutions to help us combat garlic breath coming from the gut(7).
+Fortunately, a number of studies have examined the impact of AMS, and found solutions to help us get rid of garlic breath coming from the gut(7).
 Indeed, as the problem comes from your digestive system, the best solution here is to consume other foodstuffs which counteract the effects of AMS.

 Here are some of the best options: